Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

     - While one device transmits, all the others listen, even if the frame is not destined for the listeners. _(This concept comes from the use of Carrier Sense Multiple Access with Collision Avoidance (CSMA/CA))_. <br><br>
     - After the transmitting device is done sending data, all devices that wish to transmit will follow a similar process. _(It involves waiting a calculated random amount of time and checking to see if other devices are transmitting.)_ <br><br>
         - **If other devices are not transmitting**: The device will request control of the medium and begin transmitting. <br><br>
-        - **If other stations are transmitting**: The device will set a timer for itself based on the duration of the transmission from the other device. <br><br>
+        - **If other stations are transmitting**: The device will set a timer for itself based on the duration of the transmission from the other device.

 ### CSMA/CA: